bennyistanto/precip-index/notebook/README.md

-# Jupyter Notebooks for SPI and SPEI
+# Jupyter Notebooks for SPI, SPEI, and Climate Extremes Analysis

-This directory contains example Jupyter notebooks demonstrating how to calculate Standardized Precipitation Index (SPI) and Standardized Precipitation Evapotranspiration Index (SPEI) using the `precip-index` package.
+This directory contains example Jupyter notebooks demonstrating how to calculate climate indices (SPI, SPEI) and analyze extreme events (both drought and flooding) using the `precip-index` package.

 ## Notebooks